Difference between Nominal GDP vs Real GDP

 |Usage||Used for comparison across different quarters of output in a year for same country||More appropriate for comparison across years and across countries|

 |Analysis of economic growth||Cannot segregate between volume growth and growth due to price changes||Concentrates on volume growth only, hence economic growth can be more appropriately analyzed|

 |Comparison across countries||Not appropriate to compare nominal GDP across countries with different inflation rates||Better index for measuring long-term economic performance and comparison across countries|

-An increasing nominal GDP may reflect the rise in inflation as against growth in economic output of a country.
-This defeats the purpose behind GDP calculation when that is used to gauge the economic growth of a country and compare with previous years or with other countries with different inflationary behavior.
+An increasing nominal GDP may reflect the rise in inflation as against growth in the economic output of a country.
+This defeats the purpose behind GDP calculation when that is used to gauge the economic growth of a country and compare it with previous years or with other countries with different inflationary behavior.
 Hence real GDP attracts more attention of economists and analysts.
-Monetary authority of a country bases its decisions on money supply after detailed analysis of the real GDP figures while fiscal authority is influenced by this figure when it decides on the budget and government finance.
+The monetary authority of a country bases its decisions on money supply after a detailed analysis of the real GDP figures while fiscal authority is influenced by this figure when it decides on the budget and government finance.